 - Return home: If you have been a full-time student in good standing during the semester and are planning on returning home, you have a grace period of 60 days to prepare for your departure from the United States.
 The 60 days begins on the last day of the term.
 Please be aware that you can travel within the US during this time, but you cannot travel outside the U.S. and re-enter the country on your F1 visa.
 If you have not maintained a full course of study (no attendance certificate), you are not eligible for the 60 day grace period.
 If you intend to go home after the semester, you must leave IMMEDIATELY at the end of the program.
 If you intend to continue studying at the IEI, you will be on probation.

 If you are planning on traveling OUTSIDE the U.S. after the IEI term ends:

-- Travel outside US and returning to IEI: If you are traveling outside the US after one IEI term ends and returning to the IEI for the next term, you will need to get a letter from the front office stating your intentions.
-You must first register before receiving the letter.
-See the secretary in the main office.
+- Travel outside U.S. and returning to IEI: If you are traveling outside the U.S. after one IEI term ends and returning to the IEI for the next term, you will need to get a letter from the IEI stating your intentions.
+Before receiving the letter, you must first register for the next term..
+Stop by the front desk during office hours.

 - Travel outside and NOT returning to U.S. to study: Do not make plans to travel outside the United States after the IEI term unless you are going directly home from your trip.
 You CANNOT reenter the U.S. on an F1 visa UNLESS you are going to continue studying.
 However, if you have a valid tourist visa (B2), you can reenter on that visa.

-HOLIDAY BREAKS: If you are traveling OUTSIDE the U.S. during the semester – that is, during Thanksgiving or spring breaks, please stop by the front office so the secretary can give you a letter of attendance to carry with you.
+HOLIDAY BREAKS: If you are traveling OUTSIDE the U.S. during the semester – that is, during Thanksgiving or spring breaks, please request a letter of attendance to carry with you.
 If you have to travel outside the U.S. for other reasons during the semester, please inform the international student advisor.